VirgilSecurity/demo-iotkit-nix/README.md

 &nbsp;

 After the Firmware is successfully uploaded to the Virgil Cloud, IoT device gets information about new firmware.
-Then Firmware is downloaded, verified using integrated crypto library and updated on devices.
+Then Firmware is downloaded, verified using integrated crypto library and updated on devices for which the Firmware was created (in our case for IoT Gateway).

 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/iotkit_demo/updated_devices.png" align="left" hspace="0" vspace="6">